ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros_autorace/test.md

 `Remote PC`
 - it communicates with an single board computer (SBC) on Turtlebot3.
-- Laptop, desktop, or other devices which run ROS, can be used.
+- Laptop, desktop, or other devices which run ROS 1, can be used.

 `Raspberry pi camera module with a camera mount`
 - You can use a different module, if it is compatible with ROS and TurtleBot3.